Artkvadrat/simpleSite/README.txt

 This is my first landing site.
 It is very simple.
-You can't to "communicate" with my site.
+You can't "communicate" with my site.